 Remember that from now on you are "on your own".
 Applications downloaded and installed on the system will no longer be filtered by Apple.

-The good part is that you will be able to run applications such as WhatsApp and others, without further adopinyou have the message: “Can't be opened because Apple cannot check it for malicious software ”.
+The good part is that you will be able to run applications such as WhatsApp and others, without further adopinyou have the message: “app can‘t be opened because Apple cannot check it for malicious software”.

-Returning to the initial settings is also done from the Terminal, executing the command line:
+Returning to the initial settings is also done from Port, running the command line:

 sudo spctl --master-enable